Welcome to

 The Rugby Club of Victoria was founded to provide a home for rugby players, supporters and fans, a place where we can come together and share our love of the game.

-Independent of the Melbourne Rebels, Rugby Victoria, and Rugby Australia, we are actively involved with all organisations, including local rugby clubs, to help facilitate the growth and enjoyment of rugby in our state.
+We are independent of Rugby Victoria and Rugby Australia, we are actively involved with all organisations, including local rugby clubs, to help facilitate the growth and enjoyment of rugby in our state.

-Come together to watch a game, enjoy a classic rugby lunch and talk rugby till your cauliflower ears drop off!
+Come together to watch a game, enjoy the company of rugby people and talk rugby till your cauliflower ears drop off!

 RCV members enjoy advance